UltraMessaging/um_perf/README.md

 Three sources (single sending thread), three RPP-based Stores (one per source), three receivers (single receiver thread).
-This demonstrates balancing the load across multiple Stores (each Store only sees one third of the messages).
+This demonstrates balancing the load across multiple Stores (each Store only sees one-third of the messages).

 Host 1 (subscriber):
 ````